xartaiusx/Mobile-Game-Concept/README.md

 Architecture:

-Game.Core namespace for all core scripts
+Game.Core namespace for core scripts

-Base class hierarchies for characters and enemies
+Base hierarchies for characters and enemies

-Modular subsystems (Inventory, Loot, Spawning)
+Modular subsystems for inventory, loot, and spawning

 Input:

 Defaults to Unity's legacy Input Manager (Horizontal, Vertical, Jump, Fire1)

-Compatible with Unity’s new Input System with minor changes
+Adaptable to Unity’s new Input System